 Caregiver, Your Health Matters Too

-If you’re a devoted caregiver to a loved one, you automatically fall into the admirable category as one who practices the art of self-sacrifice.
+If you’re a devoted caregiver to a loved one, you automatically fall into the admirable category of one who practices the art of self-sacrifice.
 Whether caring for a child with special needs or an aging parent, chances are the multiple responsibilities you balance on a daily basis do not allow much time for your personal needs to be at the top of your to-do list.

 The reality of being a caregiver means there are good days and bad days.
 There are days when being overwhelmed with everything that needs to get done can be stressful, but there also are days when seeing a beautiful smile on your loved one’s face because of your selfless care makes the job so rewarding.

 If your physical, emotional and mental health is starting to deteriorate due to the stress of caregiving, don’t be afraid to ask for help.
-Staying on top of your medical checkups, exercising regularly, getting proper rest and nutrition, and taking time off without feeling guilty are very important.
+Staying on top of your medical checkups, exercising regularly, getting proper rest and nutrition, and taking time off without feeling guilty is very important.

-At Stone County Rehabilitation & Nursing Center, we understand the responsibilities you shoulder and are here to help.
+At Stone County Rehabilitation & Nursing Center, we understand the responsibilities you shoulder, and we are here to help.
 If you are overwhelmed and/or need assistance, please do not hesitate to contact us at 601.928.1889 for more information about our services.
 Remember, your well-being — your quality of life — matters too.